Framartin/spatial-pred-R/README.md

 * Millo G, Piras G (2012). "splm: Spatial Panel Data Models in R." Journal of Statistical Software, 47(1), 1-38.
 * Millo G (2014).
 "Maximum likelihood estimation of spatially and serially correlated panels with random effects".
 Computational Statistics & Data Analysis 71 (March), 914-933.
 * Piras G (2010). "sphet: Spatial Models with Heteroskedastic Innovations in R." Journal of Statistical Software, 35(1), 1-21.

+## TODO list

+* For leave-one-out predictors, if an out-of-sample unit has no neighbors, warns that non-spatial predictor will do the same more efficiently

 ## Notes